justjosias/zang/README.md

 `zig build write_wav`: Writes the melody of the `song` example to a file called "out.wav" in the current directory.
 It does not use SDL or libc.

+In the interactive examples, you can press the backquote/tilde key to begin recording your keypresses.
+Press it again to stop recording and play back the recorded keypresses in a loop.
+Press it a third time to turn it off.

 ## Features
 Modules: